tanem/svg-injector/README.md

 > A fast, caching, dynamic inline SVG DOM injection library.

-> ⚠️This is a fork of a [library](https://github.com/iconic/SVGInjector) originally developed by [Waybury](http://waybury.com/) for use in [iconic.js](https://useiconic.com/tools/iconic-js/), part of the [Iconic](https://useiconic.com/) icon system.
-It's currently undergoing some major refactoring, which means it will deviate significantly from the original library.
-Prior to creating any PRs, please raise an issue to discuss the proposed changes.
-That way we can ensure our efforts are aligned.

 ## Background

 There are a number of ways to use SVG on a page (`object`, `embed`, `iframe`, `img`, CSS `background-image`) but to unlock the full potential of SVG, including full element-level CSS styling and evaluation of embedded JavaScript, the full SVG markup must be included directly in the DOM.